CCCRTX

 Clients

-The Center for Change and Conflict Resolution (CCCR) has worked extensively with higher education in the areas of conflict management, mediation, communication and dialogue, change, and behavior.
-Furthermore, Dr. Algert has work with many groups at, and affiliated with, Texas A&M University.
-A partial listing of groups served by CCCR are listed.
+The Center for Change and Conflict Resolution (CCCR) has worked extensively in the areas of conflict management, mediation, communication and dialogue, change, and behavior.
+Furthermore, Dr. Algert facilitates groups related to Dr. Brene Brown’s Dare to Lead™ work (Find a Dare to Lead™ Facilitator).

 Testimonials